sv1sjp/geotagphotos/README.md

 ## Features

-- **Add / Replace GPS** — write latitude, longitude, and optional altitude to any JPEG
+- **Add / Replace GPS**- write latitude, longitude, and optional altitude to any JPEG
-- **Read before overwrite** — existing coordinates are shown in the dialog before you change them
+- **Read before overwrite**- existing coordinates are shown in the dialog before you change them
-- **Clear GPS** — remove all GPS EXIF tags from a photo in one click
+- **Clear GPS**- remove all GPS EXIF tags from a photo in one click
-- **Batch tagging** — select multiple JPEGs and apply the same coordinates to all at once
+- **Batch tagging**- select multiple JPEGs and apply the same coordinates to all at once
-- **Paste from Clipboard** — paste coordinates directly from Google Maps or any GPS app; supports decimal degrees (`38.083454, 23.697252`) and DMS (`38°05'21.1"N 23°42'42.0"E`)
+- **Paste from Clipboard**- paste coordinates directly from Google Maps or any GPS app; supports decimal degrees (`38.083454, 23.697252`) and DMS (`38°05'21.1"N 23°42'42.0"E`)
-- **Safe EXIF writes** — only GPS tags are touched; `DateTimeOriginal`, orientation, camera fields, and all other metadata are never modified
+- **Safe EXIF writes**- only GPS tags are touched; `DateTimeOriginal`, orientation, camera fields, and all other metadata are never modified

 ![GeoTag Photos demo](img/demo.gif)